imdawon/Imperium/README.md

 3. Navigate to project folder and open a terminal in it's directory.
 4. Run `npm start` to start the web and socket servers.
 5. Run a socket client of your choice to connect to your local machines IP on port 11111.

+## Overview
+We want a lean server with a solid management dashboard.
+The only production dependency is socket.io.